oleiade/trousseau/README.md

 ## What

 *Trousseau* is a **gpg** encrypted key-value store designed to be a *simple*, *safe* and *trustworthy* place for your data.
-It stores data in a single multi-recipients encrypted file and can supports both local and remote storage sources (S3 and ssh so far) import/export.
+It stores data in a single multi-recipients encrypted file and can supports both local and remote storage sources (S3, ssh, gist so far) import/export.

 Create a *trousseau* store, specify which *gpg* recipients are allowed to open and modify it, add some key-value pairs to it, export it to S3 for example, and re-import it on another device.
 As simple as that.